thilinamb/synopsis/README.md

 `> cd neptune-geospatial-distribution-1.0-SNAPSHOT/bin`
 `> sh resource -c ../config/ResourceConfig.txt`

 If you need to run a cluster with a number of machines, use `dssh` script to launch Granules resources in a set of machines simulatenously.
-More details on dssh is available [here] (https://github.com/malensek/dssh).
+More details on dssh is available [here](https://github.com/malensek/dssh).
 Following command will launch Granules resource in the list of machines specificed in the file machine_list (list of line separated ip/hostnames.
 Check the machines file in the conf for an example.).
 `./dssh -cap -f <path_to_machine_list> 'cd cd neptune-geospatial-distribution-1.0-SNAPSHOT/bin; sh resource -c ../config/ResourceConfig.txt'`

 *Usually allow 1-2 minutes to complete the startup process of the cluster.
 Some lattice machines are slower than the others.*